Hirendrabhoi/sqldeveloper_task_4/README.md

 - SQL (MySQL syntax)
 -
 ## Repository Contents
-- `database.sql`- contain the database on which filter is done
+- `dataset_4.sql`- contain the dataset on which ordering is done
-- `task_3_queries.sql` – Complete task submission with queries
+- `task_4_queries.sql` – Complete task submission with queries
 - `README.md` – Description of the task